-In Maryland in 2020, spousal impoverishment rules allow the “community spouse” to keep:
+In Maryland in 2022, spousal impoverishment rules allowed the “community spouse” to keep:

 Given the significant cost of long-term care, individuals sometimes consider transferring assets to meet eligibility requirements for Medicaid LTSS benefits.
 As a disincentive to asset transfers, federal law requires states to have a penalty period for Medicaid nursing home applicants who give away or transfer assets at below-market value.
 States can choose to also have an asset transfer penalty for HCBS.

 Maryland has chosen to have a penalty period that applies to both nursing home care and HCBS.
 The state looks back for 60 months for asset transfers and gifts.
 If transfers are seen, the state imposes a penalty period, which is determined by dividing the amount of money transferred or given away by the monthly cost of nursing home care (this is $10,190 in Maryland in 2023).

 Medicaid will not pay for LTSS during the penalty period.